crypt0grapher/pulsar/README.md

 ## Key Design Decisions

-- **The Light Client** is the choice to perform trustless validation of the fetched Ethereum state without storing the entire Ethereum blockchain.
+- **Merkle Patricia Trie verification** is the choice to perform trustless validation of the fetched Ethereum state without storing the entire Ethereum blockchain.
 Alternatives could be using a trusted oracle to provide the Ethereum state, but that reduces the trustlessness of the system and significantly reduces security opening the system to central point of failure.
 - **Tendermint Consensus** is built-in secure BFT consensus algorithm used here to provide agreement on the Ethereum